ObamaCare Small Business Facts

 Can I Purchase Insurance On the Exchange if I Have Employer Based Insurance?

-Since the 9.5% cap is for the employee only the total cost of a plan offered by an employer can be more than 9.5% of family income.
-However there is no rule that says your spouse, dependents or you will have to take the insurance your employer offers.
-However, you most likely will not qualify for any type of subsidies.
+Since the 9.5% cap is for the employee only income the total cost of a plan offered by an employer can be more than 9.5% of family income.
+There is no rule that says your spouse, dependents or you have to take the insurance your employer offers.
+The rule only states that you cannot receive cost assistance subsidies.
 Watch the following video on employee health insurance:

 ObamaCare and COBRA